Frequently asked questions

 How do I get there?

 We’ll send you directions when you book.
 The cabin is nestled in the foothills of the Knockmealdown Mountains, near Cappoquin.
-If you’re arriving by public transport, you’ll need to sort your own way from the nearest town, Dungarvan – but we can point you in the right direction.
+If you’re arriving by public transport, you’ll want to prep your way from the nearest town, Dungarvan – see the FAQ below for more detail on that!

 Can I bring my dog?